Lisbon in Winter

 Seeing snow in Portugal

-If you want to see snow in Portugal, you can visitΒ Serra da Estrela.
-A one-way journey takes about 3 hours by car, so, if you can stay a night or two.
-If you have time, rent a car and discover the tallest mountain of mainland Portugal.
 Ponta do Pico, 2,351 meters (7,713 feet), on the island of Pico in the Azores, is the tallest mountain in Portugal.
 Torre 1,993 meters (6,539 feet) is the highest mountain on the mainland, and in winter, it snows here from time to time.
-The coldest temperatures are usually between January and March.Β
+The coldest temperatures are usually between January and March

 Where to stay in Lisbon

 The best part about travelling to Lisbon in winter is that you often pay less than the summer prices!
-Lisbon offers many great accommodations, and finding a gorgeousΒ hotel on a budgetΒ will be much easier!
+Lisbon offers many great accommodations, and finding a gorgeous hotel on a budget will be much easier!
 Enjoy the private rooms in a hostel, book a boutique hotel in the city or enjoy a luxury stay in Lisbon.
-AΒ great mid-range hotelΒ is the TURIM Iberia Hotel.
+A great mid-range hotel is the TURIM Iberia Hotel.
 Or enjoy your stay at Look Living, Lisbon Design Apartments.

 FAQ

-The average temperature in Lisbon in winter is between 15 and 16 Β°C (59-61Β°F) during the day and at nighttime, between 8 and 10 Β°C (46.4-50Β°F).
+The average temperature in Lisbon in winter is between 15 and 16 °C (59-61°F) during the day and at nighttime, between 8 and 10 °C (46.4-50°F).
 Bring some warm clothes, enjoy indoor activities on rainy days, and spend time in the sun for the rest of your stay.

 The temperature is never below freezing point, and the weather in Lisbon in winter is pretty mild.
 Bring warm clothes and a jacket for the colder days, and wear layers.